kmu-leeky/kmu-cs-hot-topics-161/README.md

 4. After the implementation is complete, make a Pull Request to the kmu-leeky/kmu-cs-hot-topics-161 homework-1 branch

 ### Due
-The homework due is March 18th.
+The homework due is April 6th.

 ### Input Tweets Download
 https://s3.ap-northeast-2.amazonaws.com/kmu-cs-leeky-courses/BigData/DataSets/tweets.txt